ebendutoit/json_flattener/README.md

-# json_flattener
+# JSON flattener

-A python utility that flattens nested JSON into database-palatable chunks
+JSON flattener is a a python utility that flattens any nested JSON into palatable chunks, ready to be eaten by any relational database.

+## Usage

+JSON flattener is a python3 Jupyter Notebook:

+    json_flattener.ipynb